therakisback/SEP2-Group-33/README.txt

             1 /   \ 2
   (0, 0) = 0 |     | < next hex
    next hex > \   /  < next hex
-                ^ next hex

 Which is useful later with rays.
 Speaking of:
-Rays are much more like a particle to us, think of it as em radiation it's both particle and beam.
+Rays are much more like a particle to us, think of it as light it's both particle and beam.
-Ex: Ray r = new Ray(0, 3, 3); has the following details:
+Ex: Ray r = new Ray(0, 0, 3, 3); has the following details:
-   First: the first number 0 is the location, marking the ray started
+   First: the first two numbers 0 are the location, marking the ray started
-      in hex 0.
+      in hex (0,0).
 Imagine the ray as a little particle floating in that hex
    Secondly: The first 3 is the direction of the ray, it marks like
       marking the starting point of a 1x1 board, as the rays go *away* from the sides: (this is also what makes it appear as a ray once the algorithm is finished)